TimChen1383/AIMattePainting/README.md

 ## Overview

 This tool provides a comprehensive AI toolset to help creators build 3D scenes in no time, from image generation to 3D model.
-The toolset consists of five main modules: Image Generation, Image Cleanup, Depth Calculation, Image Slicing, and Image to 3D Conversion.
+The toolset consists of five main modules : Image Generation, Image Cleanup, Depth Calculation, Image Slicing, and Image to 3D Conversion.
 Each module can operate independently, but can also be used in conjunction with each other.

 ## Installation
 Currently the plugin support Unreal Engine 5.3.
 Before using it, make sure the required models, packages, and CUDA are successfully installed.
 This ensures the plugin work properly.